Doraemon79/KLA/README.md

 YOu can see the other 2 algorithms I tried in

-How to start:
+How to start.
-Start the Server side solution: KLA_NumberConverter_ServerSide.sln Start the desktop client: CurrencyConverterDesktop.sln insert the number and convert.
+1.Start the Server side solution: KLA_NumberConverter_ServerSide.sln
+2.Start the desktop client: CurrencyConverterDesktop.sln
+insert the number and convert.

 Server's side logic is tested with xUnit.